jackos/intro-to-gpu/intro-to-gpu.md

 [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15]
 ```

 In the last call where we print it using `load[width=in_bytes]` we're loading a SIMD vector of width 16.
-SIMD means `Single Instruction Multiple Data`, in Mojo all the core numerical dtypes are built around SIMD, allowing you to e.g. multiply a vector in a single instruction using special CPU registers, instead of 16 instructions for each element.
+SIMD means `Single Instruction Multiple Data`, in Mojo all the core numerical dtypes are built around SIMD, allowing you to e.g. multiply a vector in a single instruction using special registers, instead of 16 instructions for each element.

 ## Device Buffer